simwrapper/simwrapper.github.io/docs/ref-plotly.md

 |namesTo|name of the new column that contains the attributes|
 |valuesTo|name of the new column that contains the values|

 Besides converting, it is also possible to rename columns and normalize values.
-These two options can also be configured in the pivot attribute.
+These two options can also be configured in the dataset attribute.

 |**Field**|**Description**|
 |---------|---------------|